 Rotator cuff tears are a common shoulder injury among athletes and people whose jobs require repetitive shoulder motions.
 Some rotator cuff tears can be treated with nonsurgical methods, but patients with significant shoulder pain and weakness may require rotator cuff repair surgery.
 Dr. Cahill uses the latest minimally invasive methods for rotator cuff repair, which makes recovery easier on the patient.
 His goal is to help patients get back to their work and sports activities with better shoulder function and less pain.

 The labrum is a ring of cartilage surrounding the shoulder socket.
 It plays a critical role in stabilizing the shoulder and preventing it from dislocating.
 Sudden injuries or repetitive shoulder motions during sports or occupational activities can cause a tear in the labrum, and may also affect the tendons attached to it, causing pain and instability.
-Dr. Cahill can both diagnose and treat labral tears in the shoulder with a minimally invasive arthroscopic procedure.
+Dr. Cahill and Dr. Porter can both diagnose and treat labral tears in the shoulder with a minimally invasive arthroscopic procedure.
 After surgery and recovery, patients are able to return to work and sports-related activities.